davicotico/jQuery-Menu-From-JSON/README.md

 # JSON to Menu
+jQuery Plugin for create multilevel menus from a JSON String
+## Features
-With JQuery Plugin JSON-to-menu, you can create a Multilevel Menu as Unordered List or Indented Select (Dropdown, ComboBox, ListBox) from a JSON String.
+* Create a Multilevel Menu as Unordered List
+* Create a multilevel select (Indented)
 # 1. How to use
 ## 1.1.
 Creating a Indented Select (input select AKA combobox)
 #### HTML Code